 There is much debate online about the value of intensity of pulsed electromagnetic fields (PEMFs).
 There are manufacturers and distributors on both sides of this debate.
 Some claim that low intensity is all that is needed and that higher intensities are unnecessary or even dangerous.
 Some claim that only high intensities are effective.
 The truth is that both work, and so do intensities in the middle.
-It is the reason a person is using a PEMF system that determines the necessary intensity.

 Much of the value of PEMFs in helping the body is based on Faraday’s law, a basic law of physics.
 One of the major actions of PEMFs is to induce energy or charge in the tissues.
 Faraday’s law dictates that the more charge that’s needed, the higher the intensity of the PEMF signal needs to be.